MiaSimone/week40Person/README.md

 I didn't have time to make exercise 4. c) and d) and challenge 7-8 in the document https://docs.google.com/document/d/13GdGubXUbjUZJau6E_5FmoBMy1JAzYoOJbWtQ7ulj80/edit.

-Here is a link to my answers: https://github.com/MiaSimone/week40Exercises (I had to make to repositories because of some bugs så that the friday asignment couln't run)
+Here is a link to my answers: https://github.com/MiaSimone/week40Exercises (I had to make two repositories because of some bugs så that the friday asignment could run)

 Here is a link to my person page: https://miadefries.com/person.